jamesmah/MemoTile/README.md

 # MemoTile
 [https://jamesmah.github.io/MemoTile/](https://jamesmah.github.io/MemoTile/)

+---

+---

+*-- 21 October 2016 --*
+###Updates

+* Changed grid hover from jQuery hover to css hover.
+First hover item color change issue resolved.
+* Maintained 3 media queries for better readability of code
+* DRY javascript code from 600+ lines to 300~ lines
+* Not implementing LocalStorage or SessionStorage
+* Will implement Socket.io for TicTacToe project instead
+* Links on home page will redirect to githubpages instead of hosting project on same url

+---

+---

+*-- 14 October 2016 --*

 ###Goal
 A two player game which allows for customisable tokens and board size.
 I picked a tile based game system that was simpler than checkers